What to Wear to (Pretty Much) Every Occasion

-If the invite says “black tie optional,” you can feel free to loosen up slightly.
-For example, if you don’t own a long gown, a formal knee-length cocktail dress is appropriate.
+If the invite says "black tie optional," you can feel free to loosen up slightly.
+For example, a formal knee-length cocktail dress is appropriate if you don't own a long gown.

-The party dress code for one of these relatively fancy events will likely be “cocktail attire” (although they’re not quite as fancy as a black-tie party).
-Opt for a cocktail dress—you can’t go wrong with a little black dress, or a stand-out jewel-tone or pastel number.
+The party dress code for one of these relatively fancy events will likely be "cocktail attire" (although they're not quite as fancy as a black-tie party).
+So opt for a cocktail dress—you can't go wrong with a little black dress or a stand-out jewel-tone or pastel number.
 You can also mix it up with dressy separates.

 One more thing to note is that different cities have their own dress codes.
-No need to overthink it, but it’s good to keep in mind.
-“Cocktail attire in Miami is just as dressy and chic as in New York, regardless of the weather differences, while in San Diego it’s interpreted a bit more casually, because the city is relaxed,” says Lauren A. Rothman, founder of Style Auteur, a fashion-consulting firm based in Washington, D.C.
+There's no need to overthink it, but it's good to keep in mind.
+"Cocktail attire in Miami is just as dressy and chic as in New York, regardless of the weather differences, while in San Diego, it's interpreted a bit more casually because the city is relaxed," says Lauren A. Rothman, founder of Style Auteur, a fashion-consulting firm based in Washington, D.C.

-Assuming an outdoor wedding is happening when the weather’s warm, opt for a flowy sundress, a glam maxi dress, or a stylish shift dress.
-It’s not that black isn’t allowed, but lighter and brighter shades—and splashy patterns—often feel more appropriate.
-Shoot for shades that complement the natural surroundings, like blues, greens, yellows, and coral.
-When it comes to shoes, stick with flat soles for any event where you’ll be either a lawn or on the beach.
+Assuming an outdoor wedding is happening when the weather's warm, opt for a flowy sundress, a glam maxi dress, or a stylish shift dress.
+It's not that black isn't allowed, but lighter and brighter shades—and splashy patterns—often feel more appropriate.
+Also, shoot for shades that complement the natural surroundings, like blues, greens, yellows, and coral.
+Finally, when it comes to shoes, stick with flat soles for any event where you'll be either on a lawn or on the beach.